wixette/isb/README.md

 Makes a `Scripts` dir under `Asserts` of the Unity project.

-Copy `csharp/ISB/bin/Debug/netstandard2.0/ISB.dll` into the `Scripts` folder.
+Copy the ISB assembly `csharp/ISB/bin/Debug/netstandard2.0/ISB.dll` into the `Scripts` folder.

 ### Connect Unity and ISB with C# code

-Create `Game.cs` under `Asserts/Scripts'.
+Create `Game.cs` under `Asserts/Scripts`.
 The class defined in `Game.cs` will be registered as an ISB external lib by the main program.

 ```